Thursday, 27 August 2020

 The couple in front were getting restless, becoming more agitated when two chaps went out through the in door.

-"They're leaving because they didn't get served," the couple informed the barman, "Will we get served?"
+"They're leaving because they didn't get served," the couple informed the barman, "Will WE get served?"

 Badger.
 It took a while.